Pfern/Oneida_Genomics_Workshop/README.md

-# Oneida Workshop+
+# Oneida - Training Course

-Tentative dates  May  2,3,4 2018
+May  2nd 3rd and 4th 2018